 1977 - SAUCEY BELLE (11th*) - R F Davies (200-1)

 1978 - NEVER ROCK (15th) - Kevin Mooney (50-1)

-1979 - PRIME JUSTICE (7th) - A K Taylor (200-1) - The forgotten horse of 1979, an unconsidered outsider he was in the rear throughout although apart from a mistake at the fifth he jumped soundly enough.
+1979 - PRIME JUSTICE (7th) - A K Taylor (200-1) - The forgotten horse of 1979, an unconsidered outsider he was in the rear throughout and apart from a mistake at the fifth he jumped soundly enough.
 In a race of substantial grief not one of the BBC commentators noticed him.
-With just seventeen standing at the water, Peter O' Sullevan named all the survivors except him, after second Bechers when there were just twelve left in the contest Julian Wilson missed him and with just a handful left three out John Hanmer didn't mention him either.
+With just seventeen standing at the water, Sir Peter O' Sullevan named all the survivors except him, after second Bechers when there were just twelve left in the contest Julian Wilson missed him and with just a handful left three out John Hanmer didn't mention him either.
 He finally got a mention by Sir Peter....after he had completed the course a distant seventh.
 Whilst only nine he didn't run under rules again.

 1980 - ROYAL STUART (4th) - Philip Blacker (20-1)